Nutlope/algorithms/Techniques/README.md

 - 2D arrays
   - bitwise XOR with 1 to invert (val^1)
   - union find data structure
+- Always look at how big the input is, it will give you a clue as to what time complexity is expected
 - Optimizations
   - Write/delete values from the back of the array when possible to save on time complexity, like stack
   - If you need to delete values from front, consider overwriting them with 0 or -1 instead of popping